Understanding Social Digital Responsibility

 The term “digital divide” can cover topics from rural access to broadband to technology access in (or out of) the classroom.
 The heart of this issue, however, is that people from marginalized or underrepresented communities often have less access to technology and decreased opportunities to advance digital skills.
 Unfortunately, this is compounded greatly by systemic racism, ableism, gender bias, and so on.

 To combat these systemic issues, we can start with our own organizations.
 Within companies or nonprofit organizations, justice, equity, diversity, and inclusion (JEDI) practices are typically the purview of human resources departments.
 Digital, however, doesn’t often have its own department within an organization.
 When you combine these two important principles, many opportunities arise to improve organizational practices across departments and disciplines.

 Here are a few ideas to get you started:

 - Represent diversity in user research that reflects society.
-Digital-native organizations employ user research and testing tactics to better understand who their digital products and services are meant to serve.
+Digital-native organizations employ user research and testing tactics to better understand who their digital products and services serve.
 When diverse perspectives are removed from this process, bad choices occur.
 These choices can lead to unintended consequences such as those mentioned earlier in this post.
 Map your stakeholders and include diverse perspectives in the creation process.
-You will get better solutions.
+You will get better solutions as a result.

 - Re-train employees who could be replaced by automation.
 If your organization plans to invest in emerging technologies such as blockchain, AI, IoT, or the like, earmark part of that budget for re-training existing employees who could be impacted by those decisions.